ledm/earthsystemmusic2/README.md

 Earth System Music
 ===================

+Documentation is a work in Progress.

-This is a python toolkit that can  convert csv, netcdf into midi.
+This is a python toolkit that can  convert csv or simple netcdf into MIDI.
 This documentation assumes a basic knowledge of python, yaml and music theory.

-Work in Progress.

 The bulk of the work is done via yaml files.